 Examples of political content: promotion of political parties or candidates, political issue advocacy

-There are multiple factors that determine when trademarks can be used in AdWords text ads.
-Along with the factors described in our Policy Center, these policies apply only to trademarked terms where the owner submitted a valid complaint to Google and requested that the terms be restricted in Google text ads.
+There are multiple factors that determine when trademarks can be used in AdWords ads.
+Along with the factors described in our Policy Center, these policies apply only when a trademark owner has submitted a valid complaint to Google.

 Editorial & technical requirements